joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/array_methods_update.md

 The second argument that we're passing into `reduce` is optional.
 This argument will become the staring point for the accumulator.
 In the first example we've decided NOT to pass in a second argument.
 Because of this, the accumulator is defaulted to the first element in our array (1).

-Reduce will then iterate through the array and continously reassign the value of the accumulator to the result of our callback being called with the accumulator and the current element as arguments.
+Reduce will then iterate through the array and continuously reassign the value of the accumulator to the result of our callback being called with the accumulator and the current element as arguments.

 In our first example the iteration will begin on the second element (2) of the array because the first element has already been used as the accumulator.
 `acc = adder(1, 2)`